About the Owner

 Fall salmon season now extended into winter steelhead season, persisting through harsh winter conditions of cold, rain, snow and ice, chasing this elusive sportfish.
 There have been good seasons and poor, but regardless I've loved every time I get out on the water; the steady physical and mental challenges, the adrenalin rush of the hookup, the beauty of the surroundings, the fellowship with other anglers trying to overcome the same challenges.

 This journey and experiences are why I created sacredsteelhead.com... for those of you, like me, hold a special place for this magnificent sport fish.
-It's part of who you are and it should be on proud display.
+Fishing is part of who you are and it should be on proud display.
 Share your passion everyday!

 Photo credit: Rye Jessen on Unsplash